 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Pacita is from Philippines.
+She has 8 children.
 She needs a loan of $275 to increase inventory.

 Pacita Rosales lives in Carmen, Cebu and has been selling cosmetics since 2009.
 She enjoys what she is doing, but would like to increase her profits.
 She is requesting funding from World Vision to add new cosmetic lines to her inventory as this would be a good way to increase her sales.

 Pacita has 8 children, however only of them still lives at home.
 She would like to be able to help all of them to get an education.
 Her additional income would go towards that and also to her having a more comfortable house someday.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

 World Vision began working with the people of the Philippines in Manila in 1954.
 Childcare projects began shortly thereafter to help fund orphanages and daycare centers, health-care programs, educational assistance, hygiene, and spiritual enrichment projects.
 The Good Shepherd’s Fold Orphanage Project provided a gas stove, 600 reference books, musical instruments, vegetable seeds, and 3,000 textbooks to children on the island of Guimaras.